kavishsathia/ecotrack/README.md

-# Life - Product Lifecycle Tracking Platform
+# EcoTrack - Your AI Sustainability Companion

 A comprehensive platform for tracking product lifecycles with sustainability insights, powered by AI analysis and multi-platform integration.